jamiebdavis/ladbrokes-tech-test/README.md

     -Travel East
     -Travel West

-The drone also has the ability to information such as:
+The drone also has the ability to show information such as:

     -What direction it is facing
     -Current coordinates
     -Coordinate history.

-#Instructions
+# Instructions

 Download from github
 CD into folder and npm install.

-To input both basic and complex files into the drone, simple type npm start or node index.js into the CLI. <- Need to fix this!!!!
+To input both basic and complex problem files into the drone, simple type npm start into the CLI.

 # Testing

+Javascript unit testing using Jest
+To test all of the drones features are working type npm test into the CLI.

+# Further details

+I've added both of the input.txt files to this package.
+Within index.js, i've imported the txt files, saved into an array & imported my Drone constructor.

+When called each function within index.js (basicDroneInput() & complexDroneInput()) will loop over each item in the arrays and show the final coordinates within the console.log

+Any questions or if you need further instructions, please dont hesitate to contact me.

+Kind Regards
+Jamie Davis

+jamied1985@gmail.com